idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/cpp/03_types.md

 C++ is a "statically-typed" language

-This means that "type checking" is performed during compile-time as opposed to run-time
+This means that "type checking" is performed at compile time as opposed to at run time

 Python and MATLAB are examples of "dynamically-typed" languages